The Likely Lads: Cast

 Guest stars included George Layton, Garfield Morgan, Wendy Richard, Wanda Ventham, Susan Jameson (the real-life wife of James Bolam), Michael Sheard, Nerys Hughes, Geoffrey Hughes, Helen Fraser and Tony Caunter.

 Episodes

-Only ten episodes survive (as film telerecordings) in the BBC's archives, as a result of its wiping policy of the time.
+Only eleven episodes survive (as film telerecordings) in the BBC's archives, as a result of its wiping policy of the time.
 However, the BBC Archive Treasure Hunt, a public campaign, continues to search for missing episodes.
 Of the ten remaining lost episodes, only 'The Razor's Edge' was not recorded as part of the radio adaptation series.